kibotu/java-is-like-kotlin/README.md

-# Swift is like Kotlin
+# Java is like Kotlin

 Page: http://nilhcem.github.io/swift-is-like-kotlin/